Eruption of Mount Agung, Indonesia: How Does It Affect You?

 Medical expenses that are incurred in relation to natural disasters like Mount Agung are automatically covered on all of our international policies, regardless of whether your purchased the natural disaster add on with your cover.

-My airline has cancelled my flights, am I covered for new flights?
+My airline has cancelled my flights: will I be covered for new flights?

 If your airline has cancelled flights, they are obliged to re-book you onto a new flight as soon as possible, and you need to follow their instructions.
 Please contact your airline as soon as you can.
 Keep in mind there are hundreds of travellers in this situation, so you may not be on the first flight out.

-I’m travelling to Bali in a couple of months, but I have not purchased insurance yet.
-Will the exclusion for natural disaster be lifted by then?
+I’m travelling to Bali in the near future, but I have not bought a travel insurance policy yet.
+Will the natural disaster exclusion be lifted soon?